EnigmaticaModpacks/ModpackUploader/.github/README.md

 When the upload has completed, server files are attached.
 The server files are automatically generated from files/folders you specify.

+It's possible to integrate [Github Changelog Generator](https://github.com/github-changelog-generator/github-changelog-generator) and [Changelog Generator for mods](https://github.com/TheRandomLabs/ChangelogGenerator) by toggling them in the settings, and configuring them.

 Almost everything can be toggled on/off in the settings.

 ## Usage